kleinerman/dobie/docs/front_end_specs.rst

-If the “cardNumber” is in use, the following response will arrive:
+If "cardNumber" or "identNumber" is in use, the following response will arrive:

 **Response:**

 .. code-block::

   HTTP/1.0 409 CONFLICT
   Content-Type: application/json
-  Content-Length: 198
+  Content-Length: 250
-  Server: Werkzeug/0.11.9 Python/3.5.1
+  Server: Werkzeug/0.12.1 Python/3.6.0
-  Date: Wed, 08 Mar 2017 14:39:13 GMT
+  Date: Thu, 13 Jul 2017 18:46:52 GMT

   {
     "code": 409,
-    "error": "The request could not be completed due to a conflict with the current state of the target resource", "message": "Can not add this person",
+    "error": "The request could not be completed due to a conflict with the current state of the target resource", "message": "Can't add this person.
+Card number or Identification number already exists.", "status": "conflict"
-    "status": "conflict"
   }